 To the left of the white sandy beach is a natural rocky bridge between the sand and the sea, which you will love.
 In addition, the Blue and Dark caves are located just before Lalaria and are also worth visiting by boat.
 And if you ask the locals, they will tell you one interesting story about the Dark Cave.
 However, for more information, you will have to visit the island.

-Banana Beach: A few minutes away from Koukounaries, the road continues further south and splits in two: one end of the road leads to the sandy cove called Banana Beach because of its shape.
+A few minutes away from Koukounaries, the road continues further south and splits in two: one end of the road leads to the sandy cove called Banana Beach because of its shape.
 It is an organized beach with fine sand and crystal-clear waters.
-The other end of the road continues up to the little bay called Little Banana Beach, a nudist beach separated from the banana beach with a huge rock.
+The other end of the road continues up to the little bay called Little Banana Beach, a nudist beach separated from the banana beach by a huge rock.
 It is quieter than its neighbor, more minor, with fine sand and crystalline waters.

 Skiathos town ©Greeka.com